qMRLab/mooc/6 Magnetization Transfer Imaging/3 Magnetization Transfer Saturation/A2-Appendix B.md

 :label: mtsatAppendixPlotB3
 :::

-These simulations show through Bloch simulations that the sum of the MT contribution during and after the off-resonance pulse (with the _T_{sub}`1` relaxation component removed) leads to a reduction in longitudinal magnetization of 5.49%, very close to the 5.34% that was calculated using the Helms model of MTsat in equations 7-9.
+These simulations show through Bloch simulations that the sum of the MT contribution during and after the off-resonance pulse (with the _T_{sub}`1` relaxation component removed) leads to a reduction in longitudinal magnetization of 5.49%, very close to the 5.34% that was calculated using the Helms model of MTsat in [](#mtsatEq7), [](#mtsatEq8), and [](#mtsatEq9).
 A slight overestimate still remains, but this difference is likely impossible to consolidate, as there will always be a difference between the actual MT exchange (where both MT and _T_{sub}`1` are counteracting each other at all times) and the modeled MTsat exchange (where instantaneous pulses are assumed, so the MT and _T_{sub}`1` contribution are completely separated in this theory).These simulations should however show that the MTsat contribution is not restricted to only the difference in Mz resulting after the effects of the MT pulse, but also to the cross-relaxation occurring between pools in the absence of the MT pulse.

 ## Interpreting MTSat